 No similar law was ever instituted for cigarettes and yet, smoking has been in a long decline.

-Sure, we've taxed cigarettes like crazy and limited the places you can smoke (almost nowhere) as well as where you can advertise it (almost nowhere), but the taxes on alcohol are high and we've raised the drinking age.
+Sure, we've taxed cigarettes like crazy, set up programs to help smokers by getting them the help they need and limited the places you can smoke (almost nowhere) as well as where you can advertise it (almost nowhere), but the taxes on alcohol are high and we've raised the drinking age.
 No doubt we might see a significant change if we stopped allowing alcohol ads on TV, but then we probably wouldn't have TV anymore.

 But a larger cause in the drop of smoking is probably the growing perception that it is unhealthy and unattractive.